snowyu/iDB/wiki/spec.md

   * .count: (if it's size is too large) (optional)
   * .level: (if it's size is too large) (optional)
   * .value: cache the dict's value if it's size is not too large. (optional)
-  * .fields: the keys list of the dict. seperate by "\n" (optional)
+  * .keys: the keys list of the dict. seperate by "\n" (optional)
 * Object<Dict>: the object must have a uniqueue id in the same list.
   * .type:  Object
   * .value  cache the object data. (optional)
-  * .fields collects the property names of this object, seperate by "\n". (optional)
+  * .keys   collects the property names of this object, seperate by "\n". (optional)
 * List<Dict>: the keys is numbers from 0..count-1
   * .type: List
   * .count(if it's size is too large)
   * .level(if it's size is too large)
+  * .value: a item each line if it's size is not too large (optional)
+* Table<Dict>: the Item in Table is always the same type.
+  * .type: Table
+  * .count(if it's size is too large)
+  * .level(if it's size is too large)
-  * .value: a item each line(only id for the object item) if it's size is not too large (optional)
+  * .value: a item each line if it's size is not too large (optional)

 * Item(Abstract):
   * Numberic(Abstract):